FaradayDetu/DepthEstimation/README.md

-# DepthEstimation
+# DepthEstimation project
+## Repository for Deep Learning models for depth estimation on autonomous vehicles.

-This repository uses CNN algorithms which comes from NVIDIA Redtail project (NVIDIA-AI-IOT/redtail) and a custom version of ros_deep_learning node (theparselmouth/jetson-car) .
+In this project we use CNN algorithms which comes from NVIDIA Redtail project (NVIDIA-AI-IOT/redtail) and a custom version of ros_deep_learning node (theparselmouth/jetson-car).
-This repository contains the necessary files and instructions for using both algorithms together in an embedded computational platform such as Nvidia Jetson TX2 or Nvidia Jetson Xavier.
+In this repository you will find files and instructions for running both algorithms together in an embedded computational platform such as Nvidia Jetson TX2 or Nvidia Jetson Xavier using a ZED camera for stereo vision.

-With this implementation, we are able to estimate the distance from the ZED camera to a bottle.
+For a detailed explanation on how both algorithms run together and what models had been used for depth estimation, read the MasterThesis.pdf

 # Installation

 This installation guide is a modification of https://github.com/theparselmouth/jetson-car/tree/master/ros_deep_learning#installation.
-Also, this repository uses ZED camera, make sure you install the ZED sdk before start this installation guide. https://www.stereolabs.com/developers/

 ## prerequisites

 First, install the latest [JetPack](https://developer.nvidia.com/embedded/jetpack) on your Jetson (JetPack 3.3 for TX1/TX2 and JetPack 4.1.1 for Xavier).
+Since this repository uses ZED camera for stereo vision, make sure you install the ZED sdk before start this installation guide. https://www.stereolabs.com/developers/

 Download gtest library.